phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.ellc.md

 * ld_coeffs (will call [phoebe.frontend.bundle.Bundle.compute_ld_coeffs](phoebe.frontend.bundle.Bundle.compute_ld_coeffs.md) if necessary)
 * pblum (will use [phoebe.frontend.bundle.Bundle.compute_pblums](phoebe.frontend.bundle.Bundle.compute_pblums.md) if necessary)

-Note: ellc returns fluxes in arbitrary units.
-These are then rescaled according to the values of pblum, but converted to a flux-scale by assuming spherical stars.
+Note: ellc returns fluxes that are normalized based on the sum of the irradiated faces of each of the components.
+These are then rescaled according to `pblum_method`.
+Note that this re-normalization is not exact, but should behave reasonably with plbum_mode='dataset-scaled'.
-For the non-spherical case, the fluxes may be off by a (small) factor.

 The following parameters are populated in the resulting model when using the ellc backend: